Battle of Benghazi (2014–2017): Sidi Akribesh siege

-Dozens of gunmen have remained holed up until late November in Sidi Akribesh despite Haftar's declaration of liberation in the summer according to sources close to the military who estimated them to be 90 in number.
-Meanwhile, sources close to besieged estimated their number to be 90.
+Dozens of militants remained holed up until late November in Sidi Akribesh despite Haftar's declaration of liberation in the summer, according to sources close to the military, who estimated the militants to be 90 in number.
 A military officer told Asharq Al-Awsat that the gunmen were using al-Baladi hotel as their main headquarters.
-While LNA has claimed them to be ISIL, a mediator close to the armed groups stated they were Libya Shield 1.
+While LNA claimed the militants to be ISIL, a mediator close to the armed groups stated they were Libya Shield 1.
 Zwai stated on 25 November that two LNA fighters were killed in clashes against Shura fighters, while three were also injured in clashes that broke out near Baladi hotel.
 Ten militants and seven soldiers were killed in November.

 One person was killed and 10 injured in renewed clashes in Sidi Akribesh on 1 December.
-Zwai stated that they had advanced to the municipal hotel area and seized new locations.
+Zwai stated that they had advanced to the municipal hotel area and captured new locations.
 Another soldier was killed on 4 December, while three were wounded according to Zwai.
 He also added that they had found a supply dump used by the militants.
-By 7 December, a hospital in Benghazi received five dead bodies and 12 wounded of LNA from battles with BRSC over the past three days.
-Medical sources meanwhile stated on 11 December that four LNA fighters had been killed and 10 others injured since beginning of December.
+By 7 December, a hospital in Benghazi had received five dead bodies and 12 wounded of LNA from battles with BRSC over the past three days.
+Medical sources meanwhile stated on 11 December that four LNA fighters had been killed and 10 others injured since the beginning of December.

-Clashes erupted between the two sides on 14 December, in response to killing of two soldiers by a sniper from Ansar al-Sharia, according to army officer Saeed Wanees.
+Fresh clashes erupted between the two sides on 14 December in response to the killing of two soldiers by a sniper from Ansar al-Sharia, according to army officer Saeed Wanees.
 He added that the army's assault aimed at "ending the battle in Benghazi and completing the liberation announced months ago."
-Meanwhile, nine soldiers had been killed in the battle since the beginning of December.
+By this time, nine soldiers had been killed in the battle since the beginning of December.

-LNA took over the last remaining militant stronghold of Sidi Akribesh on 28 December.
-The military announced that it had captured this last district of Benghazi from the Islamist fighters.
+The LNA took over the last remaining militant stronghold of Sidi Akribesh on 28 December., with the military announceing that it had captured this last district of Benghazi from the Islamist fighters.
 Commander Wanis Bukhamada, head of army special forces, said LNA now fully controlled the district.
 They also stated they had captured the Baladi hotel and its surroundings.
-Al-Jalaa Hospital received 17 dead LNA fighters and 76 wounded ones in December 2017.
+Al-Jalaa Hospital received 17 dead and 76 wounded LNA fighters in December 2017.

 An LNA source stated on 29 December that three militants were killed in clashes.
 The source added that they were still besieging a number of terrorists in the area and the three who were killed were hiding in the rubble of the municipal hotel while the army was searching for fleeing militants.
 A military source stated on 30 December that all military operations had been concluded after securing the area and pursuing fleeing militants, killing five of them.